Westholme House: Private ownership

-Thomas Parry (1818−1879), an architect, builder and future Member of Parliament for Boston, had purchased the estate by 1846; he employed his business partner and brother-in-law, Charles Kirk the younger, to design Westholme House on the site for him; their firm Kirk and Parry completed the mansion around 1849.
+Thomas Parry (1818−1879), an architect, builder and future Member of Parliament for Boston, had purchased the estate by 1846; he employed his business partner and brother-in-law, Charles Kirk the Younger, to design Westholme House on the site for him; their firm Kirk and Parry completed the mansion around 1849.
 Parry moved in with his wife, mother and sister, and employed two servants; by 1871, two domestic workers had been added to his household.
 Parry died in 1879 followed by his wife, Henrietta, in 1882.

-Henry Peake (1821–1886) was occupying Westholme by 1885.
+Henry Peake (1821–1886) and his family were occupying Westholme by 1883.
 Peake was a solicitor who served as clerk to the county magistrates, and was a partner in the local law firm Peake, Snow and Peake, along with his son Henry Arthur Peake.
-The partnership had connections with Kirk and Parry, and Peake married Eliza, a daughter of Charles Kirk the elder.
+The partnership had connections with Kirk and Parry, and Peake married Eliza, a daughter of Charles Kirk the Elder.
 After his death, Peake's sons, George Herbert and Henry Arthur, successively occupied the house in the late 19th and early 20th centuries.
 During the First World War, Henry Arthur and his wife, Alice Ann, lost three of their sons in battle.
 In 1923, Henry Arthur died while staying at Hastings.
 He and his wife were planning to sell Westholme and move to Guildford before his death; she did so and died there in 1933.
 The businessman and Liberal politician Samuel Pattinson (1870–1942) lived at the house from at least 1924.
 His wife, Betsy Sharpley Pattinson, also died in 1942 and their trustees auctioned off the furniture at Westholme two years later.